achmaddwiprasetyo/raspi-setup-guide.md/README.md

 - your keyboard layout
 - remote connectivity

 When you first open the OS customisation menu, you might see a prompt asking for permission to load Wi-Fi credentials from your host computer.
 If you respond "yes", Imager will prefill Wi-Fi credentials from the network you’re currently connected to.
-If you respond "no", you can enter Wi-Fi credentials manually.</br>
+If you respond "no", you can enter Wi-Fi credentials manually.

 The **hostname** option defines the hostname your Raspberry Pi broadcasts to the network using mDNS.
-When you connect your Raspberry Pi to your network, other devices on the network can communicate with your computer using `<hostname>.local` or `<hostname>.lan`.</br>
+When you connect your Raspberry Pi to your network, other devices on the network can communicate with your computer using `<hostname>.local` or `<hostname>.lan`.

-The **username and password** option defines the username and password of the admin user account on your Raspberry Pi.</br>
+The **username and password** option defines the username and password of the admin user account on your Raspberry Pi.

 The **wireless LAN** option allows you to enter an SSID (name) and password for your wireless network.
 If your network does not broadcast an SSID publicly, you should enable the "Hidden SSID" setting.
 By default, Imager uses the country you’re currently in as the "Wireless LAN country".
 This setting controls the Wi-Fi broadcast frequencies used by your Raspberry Pi.
 Enter credentials for the wireless LAN option if you plan to run a headless Raspberry Pi.

 The **locale settings** option allows you to define the time zone and default keyboard layout for your Pi.